alegrigoriev/WaveSoap/ReadMe.txt

 CD list combo height too low

 Deferred or not confirmed:
-Selection mode in FFT view may not exit on capture loss Suggests u-Law when saving a file from clipboard (??)
+Suggests u-Law when saving a file from clipboard (??)
 Daylight saving time change invalidates peak info timestamp (FAT only??) doesn't show caret on the outline (as designed)